Palo (religion): Creating a nganga

 The making of a nganga is a complex procedure.
 It can take several days, with its components occurring at specific times during the day and month.
+The process of creating a new nganga is often kept secret, amid concerns that if a rival Palo practitioner learns the exact ingredients of the particular nganga, it will leave the latter vulnerable to supernatural attacks.

-When a new nganga is created for a padre or madre, it is said to be nacer ("sprung" or "born") from the "mother" nganga which rules the house.
+When a new nganga is created for a practitioner, it is said to nacer ("spring forth" or "be born") from the "mother" nganga which rules the house.
+Elements may be removed from this parent nganga for incorporation into the new creation.
 The first nganga of a tradition, from which all others ultimately stem, is called the tronco ("trunk").
-The process of creating a new nganga is often kept secret, amid concerns that if a rival Palo practitioner learns the exact ingredients of the particular nganga, it will leave the latter vulnerable to supernatural attacks.
-The senior practitioner creating the nganga may ask a madre or padre to assist them, something considered a great privilege.
+The senior practitioner creating the nganga may ask a high-ranking initiate to assist them, something considered a great privilege.

 The new cauldron or vessel will be washed in agua ngongoro, a mix of water and various herbs; the purpose of this is to "cool" the vessel, for the dead are considered "hot".
 After this, markings known as firmas may be drawn onto the new vessel.
-Divination will be conducted to check that the nfumbe wishes to enter the nganga, sometimes resulting in negotiations and promises of offerings to secure its assent.
-When the bones of the nfumbe are being placed inside it, they may be aspirated with white wine and aguardiente and fumigated with cigar smoke.
-A paper note on which the name of the nfumbe has been written may also be added.
-During the process of constructing the nganga, an experienced Palo practitioner will divine to ensure that everything is going okay.
+During the process of constructing the nganga, an experienced Palo practitioner will divine to ensure that everything is going well.
 Corn husk packets called masangó may be added to establish the capacities of that nganga.
 The creator may also add some of their own blood, providing the new nganga with an infusion of vital force.
 Within a day of its creation, Palo custom holds that it must be fed with animal blood.
 Some practitioners will then bury the nganga, either in a cemetery or natural area, before recovering it for use in their rituals.